IzidoroBaltazar/DeepReinfLearning/project3/README.md

 ### Test
 * Test run with model weights loaded from `model/weights_local.torch` and `model/weights_target.torch` weights for cirtic are stored and loaded as well.
-* To test included model you can run `python3 test.py` it will generate file data-test.csv with performace data recorded.
+* To test included model you can run `python3 test-tennis.py` it will generate file data-test.csv with performace data recorded.
 * Rolling average after 100 test episodes: 1.409
 * Max score: 2.7
 ![alt text](https://raw.githubusercontent.com/IzidoroBaltazar/DeepReinfLearning/master/project3/figure-tennis-test-rolling-averages.png)

 ### Conclusions
 To improve training score we would have to understand why in some exchanges no paddle or at most one paddle hits the ball.
 This seems to be consistent pattern whenever ball is hit at least two times the game usually reaches high score above 0.5 (target).
+Once game is stable agents can keep the ball in the game for quite a few exchanges.
+It is important for the agent to somehow sabilize the ball.
+The first few hits are most important.

+We can observe the graph and see two clear clusters one above 2.5 and the other around 0 points.
+Any training changes need to consider the starting conditions.